2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes by Opus 4.8:

+🔴 Needed a value.
+The user just selected it and it s avialble in a varaibe.
+Then it gets stored to XML.
+Instaed of using the existing variable the model craetes a new variable and looks it up again.
+Gross.

 🔴 Reading the same files over and over again when all the data is already in memory.

 🔴 Noticed a hideously long block of code and pasted into google aimode and asked to simplify.
 Instantly removed 50+ lines of code when Opus was spinning its wheels trying to figure out how to simplify the file.